Written by Rebecca Larson

 This is the story of Margaret Wotton, Marchioness of Dorset and mother of Henry Grey, 1st Duke of Suffolk.

-In 1530, Margaret’s husband, Thomas Grey, Marquess of Dorset died – after his death she was given custody of all his property during her oldest son Henry’s minority.
+In 1530, Margaret’s husband, Thomas Grey, Marquess of Dorset died – after his death Margaret managed all of his property until their eldest son Henry came of age.

 Margaret was an important lady at the Tudor court.
 She rode in Anne Boleyn’s coronation procession in 1533 and was also present at the baptism of Princess Elizabeth as one of her godmothers.